Mersey flat

-A Mersey flat is a type of doubled-ended barge, they were commonly used on the River Mersey.
+A Mersey flat is a type of doubled-ended barge, that were commonly used on the River Mersey.

 Construction

 Traditionally, the hull was built of oak and the deck was pitch pine.
 Some had a single mast, with a fore-and-aft rig, while some had an additional mizzen mast.
 Despite having a flat bottom and curved sides, they were quite stable.
 They were common from the 1730s to 1890s.

 The length of a flat was from 62 to 70 ft long, with a 6 ft draught and a beam of 14 feet 9 inches to 17 feet (4.5 to 5.2 m).
 They could carry up to 80 tons of cargo, and this size allowed them to work along the Bridgewater Canal, the Sankey Canal and the northern parts of the Shropshire Union Canal.
 The Weaver flat was a larger version of the Mersey flat, measuring 90 by 21 ft.
 Its draught was 10.5 ft and when fully loaded, could carry 250 tons.